Scientific racism

 Scientific racism, sometimes termed biological racism, is the pseudoscientific belief that the human species is divided into biologically distinct taxa called "races", and that empirical evidence exists to support or justify racial discrimination, racial inferiority, or racial superiority.
+Modern scientific consensus rejects this view as being irreconcilable with genetic research.

+Scientific racism misapplies, misconstrues, or distorts physical anthropology, craniometry, evolutionary biology, and other disciplines or pseudo-disciplines through proposing typologies to classify human populations into physically discrete human races, some of which are asserted to be superior or inferior to others.

 Before the mid-20th century, scientific racism was accepted throughout the scientific community, but it is no longer considered scientific.
-The division of humankind into biologically separate groups, along with the assignment of particular physical and mental characteristics to these groups through constructing and applying corresponding explanatory models, is referred to as racialism, racial realism, race realism, or race science by those who support these ideas.
-Modern scientific consensus rejects this view as being irreconcilable with modern genetic research.

-Scientific racism misapplies, misconstrues, or distorts anthropology (notably physical anthropology), craniometry, evolutionary biology, and other disciplines or pseudo-disciplines through proposing anthropological typologies to classify human populations into physically discrete human races, some of which might be asserted to be superior or inferior to others.
+Today, a number of euphemisms for scientific racism are used by those who support these ideas, including racialism, racial realism, human biodiversity, race realism, or race science.